-Night rest time: between 7 p.m. and 7 a.m. minimum, the pilots must imperatively stop the race during the night rest and sleep in one of the mountain refuges defined by the organization.
-A penalty of 500 points will be applied for any arrival after 7 p.m. precisely.
+Night rest time: between 7pm and 6am minimum, the pilots must stop the race during the night rest and sleep in one of the refuges defined by the organisation.
+A penalty of 500 points per 30 minutes of delay will be applied for any arrival after 7pm.

 Procedure at the start of the day: turn on the Tracker when you leave.